-We spent the our last few days in Jaco at the Kangaroo Hotel prepping the truck for 11 months of storage, and our spare time was spent surfing in the Pacific and swimming in the hotel’s pool.
+We spent the our last few days in Jaco at the Kangaroo Hotel prepping for storing the truck in San Jose, Costa Rica.
+Our spare time was spent surfing in the Pacific and swimming in the hotel’s pool.
 It took us about two days or so to do a full clean out of Little Red, including washing all of our dishes and utensils, vacuuming out the cab and the tent, packing up the stuff that would stay, and organizing the stuff we would take with us on the plane back to Vancouver.
 It was a very strange feeling to spend that last night in the tent.
 Our rig signified home for us, so it was sad to know we would be spending only a few more days driving in it, and that our tent wouldn’t see the light of day until our return.

 We chose to park at the government-bonded El Coco storage facility in Alajuela, Costa Rica.
 Heather and Scott’s Adventures have a great blog post outlining the location, contact person, and storage process at El Coco.
 Everything went smooth for us and Andres was a great help.
 He speaks English so the whole transaction was easy and relatively stress free.
 The only problem was that at our time of arrival the vehicle area inside the warehouse was full, so they had to move some things around before parking the truck inside.
 This meant that we had to leave the truck parked outside of the warehouse and hand over the key for them to move the truck inside later that day.
 It was a good thing Ash had her fake Ray Ban sunglasses on, which were perfect for hiding the wee little cry she was having about the whole situation.
 Richard just happened to get something stuck in his eyes, and that’s why his were watering…